 In a Facebook post, The City of Pensacola, Florida reported that it was the victim of a cyberattack over the weekend and into Monday, which took down much of the city’s network, including its online payment system and city government emails.
 311 service was also affected.
 Pensacola Mayor Grover Robertson said in a press conference that it was not known whether the cyberattack was connected to last week’s shooting at the Pensacola Naval Station in which 3 people were killed and many others injured.

 Legal troubles are mounting for Chinese social media company TikTok, whose growth has been outpacing that of established social media platforms, including Facebook.
 Bytedance, TikTok’s parent company, was already under federal investigation into potential ties to the Chinese government.
 Plaintiffs filed two lawsuits last week, one of which was settled.
-But a second lawsuit in the Northern District of California brought by a student alleges that TikTok is transferring private user data to the Chinese government.
+But a second lawsuit brought against ByteDance in the Northern District of California by a student alleges that TikTok is transferring private user data to the Chinese government.

 Separately, German digital rights and digital culture blog NetzPolitik reported that TikTok has been blocking users with disabilities including overweight users and users with intellectual disabilities.
-Netzpolitik also reports that TikTok has been banning gay users as well.
+Netzpolitik also reports that TikTok has been nbanning gay users as well.
 The company purports to ban these users so that they won’t be subjected to bullying.